 Katie Armstrong (Animation)

-The exhibition includes a presentation of works by invited German and American guest artists on the work of their respective guest residency followed by a podium discussion.
+The exhibition included a presentation of works by invited German and American guest artists on the work of their respective guest residency followed by a podium discussion.
 In it, cultural experiences, the cooperation with institutions of the art business in Germany and the USA as well as aesthetic aspects of artistic production abroad are to be made accessible to a broad public and made personally visible beyond the exhibition.

 March 1-23, 2019 at Cat Head Press, Washington St. Indianapolis, 2834 E. Washington St. Indianapolis, IN 46201, executed by Indymoca Museum